Bandcamp: Charity

-During the COVID-19 pandemic, in 2020 Bandcamp periodically waived its revenue share on designated “Bandcamp Fridays.”
+Starting during the COVID-19 pandemic, in 2020 Bandcamp periodically waived its revenue share on designated “Bandcamp Fridays.”
 Media reported the initiative raised more than US$40 million for artists in 2020 and continued into 2021 with additional dates.

 In response to the protests that took place following the murder of George Floyd and other African Americans who had died from police violence, Bandcamp announced that for 24 hours on June 19, 2020 they would donate 100% of profits to the NAACP Legal Defense Fund.

 Also, in response to the Southern California wildfires of January 2025, Bandcamp announced that they would donate all of their proceeds from February 7 to MusiCares to support those affected by it.

 Notable artists and labels

 Bandcamp gained much attention in July 2010 when Amanda Palmer, Low Places and Bedhed gave up their record labels and started selling albums on Bandcamp, using Twitter for promotion.
-Will Toledo initially released his 2011 studio album Twin Fantasy on Bandcamp.
+Inspired by the success of the band Cults on Bandcamp, Will Toledo initially released the majority of his discography exclusively on Bandcamp.

-Several indie game developers published their game soundtracks on Bandcamp, including the creators of Terraria and Minecraft, among others.
+Several indie game soundtracks have been published on Bandcamp, such as the soundtracks for Terraria and Minecraft.

 In December 2014, Bandcamp for Labels was launched.
 Popular independent labels such as Sub Pop, Fat Wreck Chords, Relapse Records and Epitaph Records launched their own Bandcamp pages.
 In November 2019, Peter Gabriel added his complete solo catalog to Bandcamp.
 On June 18, 2020, Björk published her discography on the platform.
 In December, UK label Warp joined Bandcamp; this made records by Hudson Mohawke, Aphex Twin, Kelela and other artists available on the platform.
 On October 21, 2021, Radiohead published their discography on the platform.
-Bandcamp is also a go-to site for browsing and purchasing Ambient music from well-known artists like Michael Stearns, Robert Rich and Steve Roach.
+Bandcamp is also a go-to site for browsing and purchasing ambient music from well-known artists like Michael Stearns, Robert Rich and Steve Roach.

 Bandcamp Daily

 In the summer of 2016, their editorial content was expanded by launching Bandcamp Daily, an online music publication about artists on the platform.
 The publication is based in New York.
 Its managing editor was JJ Skolnik, a writer for Pitchfork, BuzzFeed and The New York Times, as well as former author of punk zines.
-They were made redundant in October 2023.
-Among Bandcamp Dailys columnists have been writers of Wired, Vice, NPR Music, Pitchfork and Paste.
+Among Bandcamp Dailys columnists have been writers for Wired, Vice, NPR Music, Pitchfork and Paste.

 On August 4, 2017, the staff of Bandcamp Daily donated all of the day's sales proceeds to the Transgender Law Center, a civil rights organization for transgender people.

 By February 2018, the audience of Bandcamp Daily had increased 84% since the previous year.